Increase Play, Increase Learning

 Think about when you’ve been sitting for a long time in a car or at your desk.
 Doesn’t too much time sitting still make you tired, unfocused, and maybe even moody?
 Yes!
 Because play, or movement, is essential for our creativity, happiness, and our ability to express ourselves.

 Why Don’t We Play Anymore?

-We can’t blame ourselves for trying to keep our kids still.
-When we were young our parents said to us the same things, “sit down”, “inside voices”, “stay still”.
-And as we grow up, society no longer encourages adults to get moving or be creative.
-With focus on work (working a job, working to parent, working out), there is a loss of play!
-Now, more research has shown that while we can ask for kids’ attention and encourage a calm learning environment, to achieve both of those, we need to allow for play.
-Researchers are suggesting that movement and playful creativity lead to better behavior in the classroom, and that movement for kids can combat a number of things, including obesity, depression and attention-deficit disorders.
+Now, research has shown that while we ask for kids’ attention and a calm learning environment, to achieve both, we need to increase play.
+Researchers are suggesting that movement and creativity lead to better behavior in the classroom.
+Also, movement can combat a number of things, including obesity, depression, and attention-deficit disorders.

-There are ways to ensure kids are moving in the classroom, including the suggestions by Northeast Ohio Parent, which include movement breaks, yoga ball seats, and standing desks.
+There are ways to increase play, including the suggestions by Northeast Ohio Parent, which include movement breaks, yoga ball seats, and standing desks.
 Parents can also encourage play at home with some of these simple ideas:

-- Limiting screen time – this encourages kids to find other ways to entertain themselves and use their imagination.
+- Limiting screen time – this encourages kids to find other ways to increase play and use their imagination.

 - Dancing in the kitchen while making dinner together.
 Tell Alexa to play that funky music!

 - Encouraging time outside or with non-electronic toys – do you have any board games?

 - Begin simple races in the backyard (who can make it to the fence and back the fastest!?)

 - Opt for a family ballgame rather than watching that next episode on Netflix